Managing Accounts

 An accounting system uses accounts to track the financial condition and movement within an organization.
 Whenever money moves, it is recorded to show a decrease in one account and an increase in another.
 Whenever money is taken from an account, you need to record the movement.

-Example: Tracking Financial Movement Between Accounts
+Example: Tracking Financial Movement Between Accounts |

 If a business wants to keep track of utility expenses, they might create an expense account in General Ledger.
 Then they record additions to that account when money is taken from the checking account to pay the utility bills.
+Another account might be a mortgage.
+Whenever the mortgage is paid, money moves from the checking account to the mortgage account. |

 By using a detailed chart of accounts, a business is able to keep track of their current financial situation and provide a financial history for reports or taxes.
 A journal, or record of transactions, allows an organization to locate specific transactions if questions arise about the financial situation or if an error is found.